angelica3990/Project-3-TripAdvisor-Travelers-Choice-2023/README.md

-# Processing Data for Visualization
+# Processing Data for Interactive Visualization

+1. Dashboard with menu option to select category for viewing the data

-1. Use Javascript to populate leaflet maps for each items/locations in the Top 25 Traveler’s Choice
+2. Use Javascript to populate leaflet map for the category chosen with markers for each locations in the Top 25 for the category

-2. Use Javascript to create donut charts that displays the ratings
+3. Use Plotly to create donut charts that displays the count of customer reviews (categorized for Excellent, Very Good, Average, Poor and Terrible)

-3. Use Javascript to loop through the image urls and display the images in the dashbaord
+4. Use d3.js to build list of images from the image url scrapped and display the images

-4. Cooperate with HTML and CSS to finish our dashbaord
+5. Cooperate with HTML and custom CSS to finish our dashbaord

+# Main Takeawys from this project

+1. Planned for a visualization exercise covering many skillsets

+2. ETL covering web scraping, API, data wrangling and handling multiple formats of data (csv, json, SQL)

+3. Beautiful visualization from dashboard using javascript libraries d3, leaflet and Plotly

+4. Web rendering using custom HTML and css